DigitalCampus/oppia-docs/content/preserve_activity_identifiers.rst

 * changing the scoring for a question

 The comparison of previous vs updated activity content identifiers doesn't take into account what these changes specifically are, only that there has been a change.
-In the example cases C, retaining the previous identifier could result in:
+In these cases retaining the previous identifier could result in:

 * Odd results when reviewing quiz responses, for example responses from an old question matching to the new question,